 The officer will ask to see your passport or travel documents.
 Make sure that you have them with you.

-Even if you do not need an Electronic Travel Authorization (eTA) or a visa to enter Canada, the officer will ask you a few questions.
-The officer will make sure that you meet the requirements to enter Canada.
+Even if you don’t need an Electronic Travel Authorization (eTA) or a visa to enter Canada, the officer will ask you a few questions.
+They will make sure you meet the requirements to enter Canada.

 - proof that you have enough money to support yourself during your stay in Canada

 You may not be allowed into Canada if any of your documents are missing or if any of the information on your application or letters of reference is incorrect.

 The officer will stamp your passport or let you know how long you can stay in Canada.
 The period is usually six months.
 In some cases, the officer may limit or extend this period to cover your study period.
 Ask questions if you aren’t sure about anything.

 If there aren’t problems at the point of entry, the officer will let you enter Canada and will issue your study permit.
 You should check the:

 - study permit to make sure your personal information is correct and

 - expiry date on your study permit.
 You must leave Canada by this date.